 Communicating internally is also about raising awareness.
 One presenter said that, at a company meeting with more than 100 executive leaders, she asked how many people in the room were aware that the company was providing alerts to customers.
 Only a quarter or so raised their hands.
 Utilities must communicate internally before they can inform customers effectively, she said.

 Even after a utility has improved outage communications along all channels, constant analysis and improvement are necessary.

 David Schoenberg, director of customer experience at Pacific Gas & Electric, talked about his utility’s success in dealing with this problem.
 In recent years, PG&E has delivered among its highest-ever levels of reliability, but surveys showed that customers were becoming less satisfied with the way that the company communicated about the outages that they were experiencing.

 A cross-channel analysis on a year’s worth of reliability and outage communication data revealed a few significant problems.
-First, 40% of the proactive push alert notifications that had been sent to customers were sent in error – they were “false positives” informing customers that they were without power when they were not.
-Second, the analysis also showed that only half of the customers who should be receiving notifications were actually receiving them.
-And third, customers experiencing an outage were seeking information more quickly than they received it.
+Among other things, the analysis showed that only half of the customers who should be receiving notifications were actually receiving them.
+Also, customers experiencing an outage were seeking information more quickly than they received it.